w3c-cg/threat-modeling/models/decentralized-identities.md

 - **Anonymous Revocation**: A credential has its life cycle: it is issued, it is used, and then it can be revoked for various reasons.
 Therefore, a verifier must be able to verify whether the credential has been revoked, but this must be done without allowing the ability to correlate information about other revoked credentials.
 There are different Techniques:
     - **Revocation List**: This is the current generally used approach, although it creates privacy issues, as the lists must be public and typically contain user information.
    - [**Status List**](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/): revocation document only contains flipped bits at positions that can only be tied to a given credential if you'd been privy to the disclosure of their association.
    - [**Status Assertions**](https://datatracker.ietf.org/doc/html/draft-demarco-oauth-status-assertions): is a signed object that demonstrates the validity status of a digital credential.
-These assertions are periodically provided to holders, who can present these to the verifier along with the corresponding digital credentials.
+These assertions are periodically provided to holders, who can present these to the verifier and the corresponding digital credentials.
    - **[Cryptographic accumulators](https://eprint.iacr.org/2024/657.pdf)**: can generate proof of validity ***[without exposing other information](https://ieeexplore.ieee.org/document/10237019)***.
 - **Rotational Identifiers**: As indicated by the [Security and Privacy Questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/#temporary-id), identifiers can be used to correlate, so it is important that they are temporary as much as possible during a session and changed after they are used.
 In this context, the identifiers that can be exploited to correlate can be present at different levels.
 - **No Phoning home or back-channel communication**: Software often "calls home" for several reasons.
 They normally do this to collect usage or crash statistics (which could indicate a vulnerability).
 The problem is that this feature, often critical to software improvement and security, has privacy implications for the user, in this case, the _Holder_.
 At the Credentials level, this call can be made at different times and by different _agents_.
 For example, suppose the _Issuer_ is contacted by the _Verifier_ to check the revocation of a credential, or the _Wallet_ can contact its vendor to collect usage statistics.
 In that case, we can consider two types of countermeasures: